Central idea: The prudence of choosing Christ. Doctrine: The virtue of prudence. Practical application: Growing in prudence.

 - The man who found the treasure reasoned that the best course of action was to sell everything he had and buy that field.
 That way, perhaps, no one could accuse him of stealing it from someone else.

 - Decision means to take action.
 Based on what your reason tells you is best, you then tell your will to do it.

-- The man did sell his worldly possessions and buy the field and so got the treasure.
+- The man did sell his worldly possessions and bought that field and so got the treasure.

 - When it comes to the moral thing to do, prudence guides conscience.
 “The prudent man determines and directs his conduct in accordance with this judgment” of reason.
 Aided by prudence, “we apply moral principles to particular cases without error and overcome doubts about the good to achieve and the evil to avoid.”
 (CCC 1806)

 - Conscience does not determine what the moral principles are.
 Those principles are found in the natural law and the divine revealed law.

 - Prudence is necessary for us to be good citizens of this earth and to prepare to be good citizens of heaven.